 Director of Clinical Services – Red Oak Recovery® Programs

 Lynn brings to this work a deep understanding and empathy for individuals and families in crisis.
-Lynn says her primary goal as Director of Clinical Services at Red Oak Recovery® Programs is “to support and guide our staff as we collectively create the best possible therapeutic relationship with all clients and families in order to create lasting healthy change in their lives.”
+Lynn says her primary goal in this role is “to support the ongoing growth, development, and clinical expertise across all Red Oak Recovery® programs.”
+Lynn has a lifelong commitment to creating the best possible therapeutic relationship with all clients and families in order to create lasting healthy change in their lives.

 Kurt Arsenault, LCSW

 Kurt Arsenault is a Licensed Clinical Social Worker and has worked with teens and their families in treatment settings for the past 25 years.
 After completing his undergraduate degrees in psychology and sociology at the University of Connecticut, Kurt went on to receive his Master’s Degree in Social Work at the University of Connecticut School of Social Work.
 In 2018, Kurt was selected for and completed the University of Connecticut Social Work Fellows Certificate Program in Supervision.
 Kurt previously worked in roles including Primary Therapist, Senior Family Therapist, Associate Clinical Director, and Clinical Director.